Colin Blakely

 Colin George Edward Blakely (23 September 1930 – 7 May 1987) was a Northern Irish stage and screen actor.
 He was nominated for a BAFTA Award for Best Actor in a Supporting Role for his performance in Sidney Lumet's Equus (1977), and was nominated twice for a Best Actor in Television (1970, 1987).
 He was also an Olivier Award nominee.

 According to the British Film Institute, Blakely's "chunky form and rumpled, good-natured features tended to direct him towards hero's-friend roles, but there was also an impressive toughness and intensity about his work."

 Early life

 Blakely was born in Bangor, County Down, the son of Victor and Dorothy Blakely (née Ashmore).
 His mother was a singer in the D'Oyly Carte Opera Company and his father owned a sports retail shop in Belfast.
-He attended Sedbergh School in Yorkshire (now Cumbria), England.
+He attended Sedbergh School in Yorkshire, England.

-At the age of 18, he started work in his family's sports goods shop in Belfast, before going on to work as a timber-loader on the railways.
-In 1957, after a spell of amateur dramatics with the Bangor Drama Club, he turned professional with the Group Theatre, Belfast.
+At the age of 18, he started work in his family's sports goods shop in Belfast.
+After a spell of amateur dramatics with the Bangor Operatic Society, he turned professional aged 27.
+(Note: Blakely's entry in the Dictionary of Irish Biography says his first professional appearance was in Monmouthshire in 1957; his obituaries in The Times, The Daily Telegraph and The Guardian say Belfast the following year.
+The Los Angeles Times only mentions engagements "in Belfast and Wales" before his London debut.)